Promoting innovative partnerships between lawyers and community organizations

 In honor of Harvard Law School Professor David Grossman’s memory as a mentor, teacher, and advocate for the poor, the David Abraham Grossman Fund for Social Justice works to promote social justice by fostering innovative partnerships between lawyers and community organizations.
 The Fund supports fellowships and grants that enable law students and young lawyers to engage in and to develop law and organizing partnerships and new approaches to fighting poverty.

 The fund is managed as a dedicated fund at Harvard Law School that is set aside to create new fellowships and grants that enable lawyers to work with community organizations toward positive social change.
-The Fund’s goal is to raise $1 million in order to permanently endow a fellowship.
+The Fund has raised over $1 million dollars to date and supports an annual $65,000 fellowship.
+We hope to continue to raise funds to support an annual 2-year term fellowship.

 The DAG Fund supports work in the following areas: